Two-factor authentication: Explanation and Reset

-BICS Central uses "Multi-Factor Authentication" (MFA) to provide extra protection for your account and prevent unauthorized access.
-This page explains what MFA is and how to reset it when necessary.
+BICS Portal uses "Two-factor authentication" (2FA) to provide extra protection for your account and prevent unauthorized access.
+This page explains what 2FA is and how to reset it when necessary.

 Contents

-BICS Central is designed to be used across multiple devices.
-To ensure the safety of your account and data, additional security measures such as Multi-Factor Authentication are used.
+BICS Portal is designed to be used across multiple devices.
+To ensure the safety of your account and data, additional security measures such as Two-factor authentication are used.
 More information about the importance and operation of this security method can be found at veiliginternetten.nl.

-Unlike the BICS software that you install on your device, BICS Central stores its data online.
+Unlike the BICS software that you install on your device, BICS Portal stores its data online.
 This requires a higher level of security.

-1.2 How does MFA work in BICS Central?
+1.2 How does 2FA work in BICS Portal?

 * Such a session is essential to ensure user security.
 It prevents unauthorized access to sensitive information if a user leaves their computer logged in and unattended.